ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch3/draft1.md

 However, I was nowhere near that theory back then because the Ukrainian - Russian conflict hadn't persisted to the point it is has today: nearly a million lives have been lost on both sides, international economics and food supplies have been endangered, and talk of a shifting world order has come to light yet again because of it.

+(Not to mention my own continuing conflict with political and private actors attempting to smear me via the utility of a reality TV true crime they may have focused on me when I never actually committed a crime, not a reality TV worthy one at least, to which this memoir becomes focused on in later sections.)

 For the most part, I thought my bosses were being idiots, and could use a reminder that to me, this was a joke.

 I would later read that Ukraine's leader, Zelensky, was himself a comedian.